rr2526/alzheimers-gwas-pipeline/README.md

 ### Limitations
 - The summary statistics from Kunkle et al. are drawn from individuals of European descent, so the results may not transfer well to other populations.
 - This project focused only on single-base substitutions (SNPs), excluding indels and variants without rsIDs, as these could not be reliably matched to the LD reference panel.
 Some genuine signals reside in the excluded variants.
 - GTEx brain eQTLs are derived from bulk tissue.
 Variants acting specifically within a minor cell population like microglia may show no detectable bulk-tissue eQTL.
-Loci lacking eQTLs ay still have a regulatory effect.
+Loci lacking eQTLs may still have a regulatory effect.
 - Liability-scale heritability depends on an assumed population prevalence; Alzheimer's has no cleanly defined value (most reported figures apply to specific age groups).
-This was handled by estimating heritability across a range of plausible prevalence values rather than committing to a single point estimate.
+This was handled by estimating heritability across a range of plausible prevalence values rather than committing to a single number.

 ### Repository Structure
     ├── README.md
     ├── requirements.txt
     ├── ad_gwas_analysis.ipynb
     ├── results/
-    │   ├── figures/                    # Manhattan/QQ, etc.
+    │   └── figures/
-    │   └── tables/                     # clumped loci, eQTL results (small, committed) └── data/                           # gitignored
+    └── data/                           # gitignored
         ├── raw/
         └── processed/